fwuensche/42-config/README.md

 - setup Spectacle shortcuts (e.g, try `cmd+option` plus `]` or `=` or `f`)
 - right ctrl key is remapped to right alt (so you can easily navigate words)
+- automatically hide the dock and remove its slow animation
 - shows disk space left in your 42 account

 # Contributing